PatienceDominic/SALES-PERFORMANCE-ANALYSIS/README.md

 5. The product Category with the highgest average price is Appliances.
 6. Best performing product based on Quantity sold is Fridge Best performing product based on Revenue is Toaster.
+7. no specific product is overstocked or understocked.
+8. The highest returned rate by location
+    - Lagos
+9. An Excel dashboard have been created to shpow product performane and slicers for interaction withi the dashboard.
+10. Most frequent returned product is
+     - fridge and laptop.
+     - This could be as a result of mismatch between expectation and reality.
+     - Product defects or damage.